 An Employer's Guide to Group Health Continuation Coverage Under COBRA

-Health insurance is one of the most important benefits that employers can provide for their employees.
+Health coverage is one of the most important benefits that employers can provide for their employees.
 Employers that sponsor group health plans enable their employees and their families to take care of their essential medical needs, ensuring that they can devote their energies to productive work.
-Because of the critical importance of good health, employer-sponsored group health insurance programs benefit employees, employers, and society as a whole.
+Because of the critical importance of good health, employer-sponsored group health plans benefit employees, employers, and society as a whole.

 Most group health plans sponsored by employers must comply with the Employee Retirement Income Security Act of 1974 (ERISA), a Federal law that sets standards to protect employee benefits.
-One of the protections contained in ERISA is the right to COBRA continuation coverage, a temporary continuation of group health coverage that would otherwise be lost due to life events like termination of employment, death of an employee, and divorce.
+One of the protections contained in ERISA is the right to COBRA continuation coverage, a temporary continuation of group health coverage that would otherwise be lost due to certain life events.

 This guide summarizes COBRA continuation coverage and explains the rules that apply to group health plans.
 It is intended to assist employers that sponsor group health plans to comply with this important Federal law.

 COBRA – the Consolidated Omnibus Budget Reconciliation Act -- requires group health plans to offer continuation coverage to covered employees, former employees, spouses, former spouses, and dependent children when group health coverage would otherwise be lost due to certain specific events.
 Those events include the death of a covered employee, termination or reduction in the hours of a covered employee's employment for reasons other than gross misconduct, a covered employee's becoming entitled to Medicare, divorce or legal separation of a covered employee and spouse, and a child's loss of dependent status (and therefore coverage) under the plan.
 COBRA sets rules for how and when continuation coverage must be offered and provided, how employees and their families may elect continuation coverage, and what circumstances justify terminating continuation coverage.